 Canterbury is also a place of people and community – a living, working church and social venue, a centre for education and a local employer, we have the privileged position of impacting positively on a great many lives.
-We hold some 2,300 services and events, and greet a million visitors each year, as well as employing 350 staff and receiving the generous support of 500 volunteers.
+We hold some 2,300 services and events, and greet a million visitors each year, as well as employing 350 staff and receiving the generous support of some 600 volunteers.

 Sadly, we receive no funding from Government or the Church of England and are almost totally reliant on donations and private grants for our fabric conservation, education and development projects.
 We therefore need your support to ensure the work started in our lifetime is continued into the future – engaging, teaching and being improved upon by new generations.

 The Canterbury Cathedral Trust is the charity (Registered Charity Number: 1112590) which exists to raise funds and awareness for Canterbury Cathedral.

 Types of legacy and suggested wording for your Will

 Once you have made provision for your loved ones, there are a number of ways you can choose to support Canterbury Cathedral in your Will.
 The three main types of gift are detailed below, with suggested wording for your Will.
 Please contact the Trust if you require any further information.